LudovicFoltete/NDN/installation/README.md

 # CLUSTER'S INSTALLATION
-This repository contains the command to install the HDFS and the NDN cluster.
+This repository contains the command to install the HDFS and the NDFS cluster.

 ## HDFS